-Are you wondering how to start building an emergency fund and where to start?
+Are you wondering how to build an emergency fund?
 If so, you’re exactly where I’ve been.

 One of the things I’m currently working on is actually rebuilding an Emergency Fund (EF).
 In the past, I’ve used credit cards as my go-to source if I needed quick money for so-called “emergencies” and that has landed me in more debt than I’d ever hoped for!